r-link/corrmorant/README.md

 `corrmorant` extends `ggplot2` by an automated framework for plots of correlation matrices that can be easily modified via regular `ggplot2` syntax.
 In addition, it provides a large set of visualization tools for exploratory data analysis based on correlation matrices.

 | Please note that this project is a work in progress\!                                                                                                                                                                                                                                                                                                         |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | This package is in steady development.
 Whenever I have time, I add or change some features.
 A somewhat stable version should not be too far away - look out for announcements over here.
 I will then begin with a regular versioning process.
 Until the package reaches this stage, please note that features may change or disappear without further notice. |

-A big thank you goes out to the developers of the software without which this package would not be possible, especially [Hadley Wickham](https://github.com/hadley/) and the rest of the [ggplot2](https://github.com/tidyverse/ggplot2) development team for their incredible work.
+**Update 2020-04-28:** So far, the package seems to work fine with R. v.
+4.0.0.
+Keep me informed if you notice any unwanted behavior.

-**Update:** The package passes all tests with the newest `ggplot2`version (v.
+**Update 2020-03-06:** The package passes all tests with the newest `ggplot2`version (v.
 3.3.0), but I haven’t been able to check more thoroughly.
 I you notice any strange behavior with the new version, please let me know\!

+A big thank you goes out to the developers of the software without which this package would not be possible, especially [Hadley Wickham](https://github.com/hadley/) and the rest of the [ggplot2](https://github.com/tidyverse/ggplot2) development team for their incredible work.

 ## Installation